ZeroSiks/FishBot/README.md

-#bermuda-fn
+# bermuda-fn
 A discord fortnite bot of sorts.
+Help on improving it would be appreciated.